Would you like to participate in a research study for Lupus?

 • Photosensitivity (in SLE, photosensitivity refers to developing new or larger rashes when exposed to the sun)

-Although there is no cure for Lupus, the goal of treatment is to ease symptoms.
+Although there is no cure for SLE, the goal of treatment is to ease symptoms and prevent future damage.
 Treatment plans will vary depending on the individual's case.
-The Lupus Study is investigating a new medication to help treat the signs and symptoms of the disease.

 Frequently Asked Questions

 The research team will be able to explain more about what the Lupus Studies will involve, and it is up to you to decide if you want to take part.
 Participation in this study is voluntary.
 Whether or not you decide to participate in this study will not affect your current or future relationships with your doctors.
-If you decide to participate, you are free to withdraw at any time without affecting those relationships or the care you receive.
+If you decide to participate, you are free to withdraw at any time without affecting those relationships.

-We match you to a study clinic within a close travel distance from your home.
-If we are not running the study in your area currently, with your permission, we will keep you in our database and reach out once a study clinic in your area becomes available.
-If at any time, you decide you no longer want to participate in the study, you can opt-out and we will delete your information.
+We match you to a study center within a close travel distance from your home.
+If we are not running a study in your area currently, with your permission, we will keep you in our database and reach out once a study in your area becomes available.
+If, at any time, you decided you no longer want your information stored, you can opt out and we will delete your details.

 Who can take part in the Lupus Studies?

-• Have a diagnosis of Systemic Lupus Erythematosus (SLE)
+• Have a diagnosis of active systemic lupus erythematosus (SLE)